GRE Exam Pattern and Syllabus: What is the Syllabus of GREUpdated on 21 September, 2022

 3. Ecology and Evolution

-You will find 130 multiple-choice questions related to the four conventional fields of Chemistry.
+You will find 130 MCQs related to the four conventional fields of Chemistry.
+The questions will be based on the following topics:

 1. Analytical Chemistry